pycharles/charliechat/charliechat-api/journal-md/2025-09-18-minimal-viable-product-achievement.md

 - **Cost Discipline** – Logged token usage, setup an AWS Budget, stayed with on-demand models and removed Lex to simplify architecture, have more control and save money.

 ## What's next?
-Tell me what you think!
+Your fedback matters.

-I want your feedback.
-Try the site.
-Break it if you can.
-Tell me what felt smooth and what did not.
+Try the site, click around, ask questions — even try to break it.
+Tell me what felt smooth and what needs work.

 Feel free to either email me or use the feedback form.